-If installing over below-grade concrete, a 6 mil plastic moisture barrier MUST be laid over entire subfloor before any other underlayments.
+If installing over concrete, a 6 mil. plastic moisture barrier MUST be laid over entire subfloor before any other underlayments.
 Overlap plastic seams 8 inches.
-Layout 2n1 underlayment foam or other sound deadening underlayment, butting seams.

 Begin installation from the longest straightest wall, usually an outside wall.
+Lay out approved laminate underlayment if there is none pre-attached to the laminate.
+A high density (1.2 mm thick or less) pad is ideal.
 Start in the corner and lay first row, with tongue ends and sides toward wall.
 Proper expansion space can be achieved by pulling floor away from wall once first three rows have been installed.
-Use spacers to maintain a proper expansion space of 1⁄2 inch.
+Use spacers to maintain a proper expansion space of /2 inch.